GerHobbelt/freeimage/README.md

 - added FreeImage_RescaleRawBits()

 Bugs or limitations identified:
-- images over 5000 mgpx saved as JXR seem malformed; only Freeimage and Windows Photo opens them [Win10], but without an alpha channel; Affinity Photo 2.0 and paint.net v5.0 crash on open;
+- images over 5000 mgpx saved as JXR might be malformed; only Freeimage opens them correctly; Windows Photo opens them [on Win10], but without an alpha channel; Affinity Photo 2.0 and paint.net v5.0 crash on open;